Android TV: Introduction and How It Works

 Take Sony TV, for instance, where you can find picture calibration settings such as Sony’s proprietary reality creation image processing.

-If you have the Nvidia Shield TV, you will get access to Nvidia’s very own GeForce Now gaming store, simply because that specific Android TV device is designed to double as a good gaming platform.
+If you have the Nvidia Shield TV, you will get access to Nvidia’s very own GeForce Now gaming store simply because that specific Android TV device is designed to double as a good gaming platform.

 You may also discover that due to a difference in the processing power, not all Android TV devices would give you the same speed when it comes to response.

-The first set of Sony TVs with the Android operating system was kind of sluggish because their under-powered chips had to struggle to offer the interface and also respond to many choices.
+The first set of Sony TVs with the Android operating system was kind of sluggish because their underpowered chips had to struggle to offer the interface and also respond to many choices.

-This variation in the processing power of different Android TV is unlikely to have an impact on the device’s ability to stream content from a service such as Netflix, but it will most likely affect an application such as Kodi, as it requires the device’s processor to offer different media files.
-Games will likely be affected as well.
+This variation in the processing power of different Android TVs is unlikely to have an impact on the device’s ability to stream content from a service such as Netflix.

 Android TV is great for you and your family.
 Though getting an Android TV may cost you a lot of money, when you think about all the entertainment you can enjoy while using it, the investment is totally worth it.